Best Dog GPS Trackers UK (Kent Guide 2025)

 This post contains affiliate links.
 If you make a purchase through these links, we may earn a commission at no additional cost to you.
 We only recommend products we trust and believe will be valuable to our readers.

 The bond between dogs and their humans runs deep, and being apart can be tough on both ends.
+If you've ever wondered what your dog does when you're out, a proper pet camera gives you answers instead of guesses.

-It's not just another security camera with a pet mode tacked on.
-It tracks your dog as they move, tosses treats on command, and alerts you when they're barking or distressed.
+The Furbo 360° is designed specifically for dogs, not just a security camera with a pet mode tacked on.
+It tracks your dog as they move, tosses treats on command, and alerts you when they're barking or distressed—features that veterinary behaviorists consider essential for effective separation anxiety monitoring and treatment.[11]

 Separation-related behaviour happens when your dog gets distressed about being left alone.
 The tricky bit?
 It often starts within just a few minutes of you leaving, and half of all affected dogs show no obvious signs.
+This is why UK vet charity PDSA explicitly recommends pet monitoring cameras for uncertain owners,[12] and why Blue Cross advises that dogs should never be left alone for more than four hours at a time.[13]

 Some anxiety signs are hard to ignore—like howling that has the neighbours knocking.
 But others are quieter and easy to miss if you're not there to see them.